oskweber/DrillPathOptimizer/README.md

 # Drill Path Optimizer

-The Drill Path Optimizer is a Python application designed to find the optimal path for drilling operations using various optimization algorithms such as Nearest Neighbor, 2-opt, 3-opt, and Linear Programming with Gurobi.
+The Drill Path Optimizer is a Python application designed to find the optimal path for drilling operations, such that all drilling places are visited using various optimization algorithms such as Nearest Neighbor, 2-opt, 3-opt, and Linear Programming with Gurobi.
 It provides an intuitive GUI for selecting input files and running optimizations.

 ## Table of Contents
 - [Features](#features)